lahwran/tree-of-life/readme.md

     # from the git repo directory:
     source ../bin/activate
-    python setup.py develop  # (or python setup.py install, if you're a hater) python cocoa.py  # need to rename this file, but it's the backend server, platform independent
+    python setup.py develop  # (or python setup.py install, if you're a hater) treeoflife-server

 2. start a frontend
     - mac: `<your favorite projects directory>/treeoflife-ve/tree-of-life/Popup.app`
       this one doesn't like to be started before the backend, so make sure that's running first
     - web: go to http://localhost:18082/ui.html - someday I'll explain the reasoning behind that port

-the cocoa backend (cocoa.py) can safely be ctrl+c'd without data loss (it will commit an internal git repo.)
+the server (treeoflife-server) can safely be ctrl+c'd without data loss (it will commit an internal git repo.)